pnp/script-samples/scripts/spo-export-sharepoint-list-items-to-csv/README.md

 plugin: add-to-gallery
 ---

-# Export CSV To SharePoint List Data with attachments
+# Export SharePoint List Data to CSV with attachments

 ## Summary

-Many times we have requirements like having to add a CSV file to the SharePoint list so if there are many records then manually this work becomes difficult.
+Script will export all SharePoint list data to CSV file, also takes items attachments and stores it to PC.

 ## Implementation